mongodb-js/ace-autocompleter/README.md

 const textCompleter = tools.textCompleter;

 // For auto completion of agg pipeline stages, pass the server version,
-// the text completer, the stage index in the pipeline, the schema fields,
-// and the stage operator.
-const stageAutoCompleter = new StageAutoCompleter( '3.6.0',
+// the text completer, the schema fields, and the stage operator. const stageAutoCompleter = new StageAutoCompleter( '3.6.0', textCompleter,
-  textCompleter,
-  1,
   { name: 'String' }
   '$match'
 );